sumerc/yappi/README.md

 - Profile statistics will be calculated from *per-thread CPU time*. (new in v0.62)
 - “Profiler pollution” (effect on the application run-time) is very minimal.

-## Features (v0.82)

-- Profiler results can be saved in [callgrind](http://valgrind.org/docs/manual/cl-format.html) or [pstat](http://docs.python.org/3.4/library/profile.html#pstats.Stats) formats. (*new in 0.82*)
-- Profiler results can be merged from different sessions on-the-fly. (*new in 0.82*)
-- Profiler results can be easily converted to pstats. (*new in 0.82*)
-- Profiling of multithreaded Python applications transparently.
-- Supports profiling per-thread [CPU time](http://en.wikipedia.org/wiki/CPU_time) (*new in 0.62*)
-- Profiler can be started from any thread at any time.
-- Ability to get statistics at any time without even stopping the profiler.
-- Various flags to arrange/sort profiler results.
-- Supports Python 2.6.x <= x <= Python 3.4`

 ## Installation

 Can be installed via PyPI